sigmoid-token/sigmoid-token.github.io/index.md

   - image_path: /assets/images/exchange.jpg
     alt: "exchangeable"
     title: "Easily exchangeable."
-    excerpt: "Since Sigmoid is an ERC-20 token, it is easily exchangeable for ETH or other tokens, thanks to DEX as Uniswap."
+    excerpt: "Since Sigmoid is an KIP-7 token, it is easily exchangeable for Klaytn or other tokens, thanks to KLAYswap."
   - image_path: /assets/images/lock.jpg
     alt: "secure"
     title: "Secure."